 Since you have a base of strength, you’ll benefit from more volume and (gasp) isolation work like biceps curls.
 (I know: somewhere a CrossFitter is dying, but I call ‘em the way I see ‘em.
 Deal with it.)

 I’d recommend an upper-lower split (like this (link) to train your muscle groups more often while building size and strength.
 Some lifters use an upper-lower split forever and are incredibly strong and jacked.

 After a few years of solid training, your progress will slow to a trickle.
 No biggie, it’s part of the game when you’re no longer makin’ newbie gains.

 Again, your reaction to slower progress is key.
 Don’t try every method under the sun and end up with information overload, like most lifters.
 Instead, reconsider down on your expectations and review your progress.

-Are you willing to dedicate every aspect of your life for bigger arms or a more symmetrical body?
+Before seeing How Much Muscle You Can Gain In A Month: Are you willing to dedicate every aspect of your life for bigger arms or a more symmetrical body?

 If not, consider continuing on your path and understanding you’ll still make progress, but it’s going to be a journey.

 Remember most guys can build around 40-50 pounds of lean mass naturally, and 20-25 if you’re a woman.